-There is a 49,000 years old cinder cone that washes out the olivines.
-The cinder cone used to spew olivine-concentrated lava, which you can still see on the east side of the bay.
+There is a 49,000-year-old cinder cone that washes out the olivines.
+The cinder cone is used to spew olivine-concentrated lava, which you can still see on the east side of the bay.

 3. White Sand Beaches

 9. Enjoy Snorkeling with Manta Rays

 Get your discounted Snorkeling with Manta Rays tickets

-Kona Helicopter Ride
+10. Kona Helicopter Ride

 Get discounted Kona Helicopter Ride tickets

 One of the cheap things to do in Kona Hawaii is to head to the Kona Farmers Market.

 The Kona Farmers Market is open every Saturday from 8 AM to 12 PM.

 12. Kona Hawaiian Quilt Museum